 Scripting source code directly

 You can always write your scripts in a different editor or environment and cut and paste the script (or write the script directly in our text editor).
-Use the Steps tab to open the text editor.button at the top of the
+Use the Switch to script button at the top of the Steps tab to open the text editor.
+Once in the text editor, click the Switch to visual editor to get back.
+When switching between these modes, the script is validated.

 You may wish to use the Uptrends' API to create monitors, upload scripts, alter scripts, and check your monitor’s status.
-To learn about all of the available methods, please see our article in the Knowledge Base (Documentation coming soon).
+To learn about all of the available methods, please see the API documentation.